Last updated: January 21, 2026

 At least one competitor must bring a cell phone with internet connection and access to email for MIT wifi verification.

 Competitors must bring the full laboratory kits specified in the Division C Chemistry Events Lab Equipment List, as well as required PPE.
 Students without PPE will not be permitted to enter the laboratory room.
+In addition, due to changes in MIT’s chemical safety policies, competitors cannot use open flames during the Forensics lab portion.

 Competitors must bring required PPE but do not need to bring the additional lab materials specified in the Division C Chemistry Events Lab Equipment List.